GeekbeeGER/WindowsGSM.ArmaReforger/README.md

 https://store.steampowered.com/app/1874880/Arma_Reforger/

 # Important
-You need to Setup you Config by Youself!
+You need to Setup Config by Youself!

 # Installation
 1. Download the latest release